 Malta Free Trade Zones

-Established in 1988, the Malta Freeport is currently the only existing Malta Free Trade Zones.
+Established in 1988, the Malta Freeport is currently the only existing Malta Free Trade Zone.
 As such, the Malta Free Zones Act was enacted in 2019 with the aim of facilitating the establishment of customs-free zone and attracting foreign investments in the manufacturing and logistics sector.
-The Act allows the Minister responsible for Customs to allocate land in Malta as Free Zones and appoint Free Zones Authority to administer the respective Free Zone.
+The Act allows the Minister responsible for Customs to allocate land in Malta as Free Zones and appoint Free Zones Authority to administer the respective Malta Free Trade Zone.
 These Free Zones will allow businesses in the area to import goods from outside of the European Union (EU) without having to pay import duty or other taxes.

 However, the Malta Free Zones Act 2019 will not apply to existing Free Zones that are governed by other laws.
 This means that the Malta Freeport will continue to be governed by the Malta Freeports Act.